strautomator/web/README.md

 This is Strautomator's web frontend, built with Nuxt + Vuetify.
 It depends on the [Strautomator Core](https://github.com/strautomator/core) to run.

-**Please note that Strautomator is still in beta!
+**Please note that Strautomator is still in BETA!
 Its internals, API specs and general settings will likely change a lot before we hit a stable release.**

 ## Local setup